Birmingham International railway station: History

 The station was designed by the architect Ray Moorcroft and opened on 26 January 1976; it has regular train services to many parts of the country.
-It was named Birmingham International after the adjacent airport, which had that name at the time; since 2010, it has been called Birmingham Airport.
 A large space under the overbridge next to the southbound platforms suggests an allowance for future station expansion.

 In 2016, it was proposed to rename it to Birmingham Airport & NEC, due to the airport's name change and its presence near to the National Exhibition Centre.
+Despite claims that the station was named after the adjacent airport, it was eight years after the station's opening before the airport was rebranded Birmingham International in 1984.